paigerodeghero/ComputerGameCodingCamp/day1.md

 - Start the Zoom recording
 - Introduction to Clemson Game Coding Camp
 - Everyone needs to introduce each other
+- Go over video and recording
+- Can turn video on or off.
+Video and audio on or off.
+Etc
+- Student introductions (Name, location, and a hobby)
 - Go over agenda for the camp
-- Go over video and recording
 - Go over research study
 - Logistics (IT)
   - When you are done with an activity, use the raise hand feature in Zoom.